unfurl/preview/libs/preview/README.md

-# components
+# preview

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components` to execute the unit tests.
+Run `nx test preview` to execute the unit tests.